2.3. Release Channels¶

 Every new feature and bugfix begins its life in the development branch,

 master.
-Every two weeks the current
+Once a month the current

 master becomes a release